GabeSamurai/ParadiseOS/README.md

 worked like a "rename" command of a file like system, where everything is a file, which has a name and so on.
 I want to do away with such system.

-This is what differs it from a directory/file behavior, which is cool, and make it feels i am play videogame.
+This is what differs it from a directory/file behavior, which is cool, and make it feels like i am playing a videogame.

 ## Proposed New Nomenclature
 Name: FactoryOS